 This offer is contingent on the following conditions:

-The MRC agree to provide and sign six (6) dedicated parking spot to the Owner in both the temporary and permanent parking lot.
+The MRC agree to provide and sign seven(7) dedicated parking spaces to the Owner in both the temporary and permanent parking lot; however, until MRC decides to begin construction, the use of the current parking spaces with current signage shall remain intact.
+Also, Seller shall have the right to be able to use the parking spaces during construction but shall not obstruct said construction and will be mutually agreed upon by both parties

-Spot location can be agreed upon by both parties.
+Parking space locations will be agreed upon by both parties.

-Dedicated spots would terminate upon transfer of ownership of the salon property located at 6300 W Broadway.
+Dedicated parking spaces would terminate seven (7) years upon transfer of ownership of the salon property located at 6300 W Broadway.
+Such language shall be recorded as part of the deed.

 The Town lot will continue to be public parking and available for use on a first come, first serve basis if the reserved spots were eliminated.

 The Town will complete the new parking lot no later than December 31, 2026.

+Buyer agrees to use MRC’s inhouse attorney at their own expense to prepare the purchase agreement for Seller’s review.

 A Survey is to be completed by the MRC prior to closing.